-The Surf City Coastal Storm Risk Management project would consist of a sand dune constructed to an elevation of 15 feet above the National Geodetic Vertical Datum (NGVD) 29 fronted by a 50-foot-wide beach berm constructed to an elevation of 7 feet above NGVD 29.
-The berm and dune project will extend along a reach of 52,150 feet.
+The Surf City Coastal Storm Risk Management project would consist mainly of a sand berm and dune system along approximately 33,300 linear feet, or approximately 6 miles of shoreline.
+The dune will be constructed to an elevation of 14 feet North Atlantic Vertical Datum 1988 (NAVD 88) with a 25-foot-wide dune crest, fronted by a 50-footwide berm at an elevation of 6 feet (NAVD 88).
+The plan will include a 1000-foot transition berm at the northern end of the project between the town limits of Surf City and North Topsail Beach.
 The proposed action is to perform initial construction (only) any time of year.
 Two hopper dredges are assumed to be used for the initial construction and one hopper dredge is assumed for nourishments.
 Dredging depths and the two-foot dredging buffer will be the same as discussed in the 2010 EIS, but production rates may change due to protective screening measures for Munitions and Explosives of Concern.
-The total required sediment volume for initial construction and nourishment events throughout the 50-year project life will be approximately 21.9 million cubic yards.
-The scope of the proposed action includes initial construction (~6.4 million cubic yards (MCY)) and the seven nourishment events (~13.9 MCY) totaling approximately 21.9 MCY for the life of the 50-year project.
+The scope of the proposed action includes initial construction (~6.4 million cubic yards (MCY)) and the seven nourishment events (~13.8 MCY) totaling approximately 21.8 MCY for the life of the 50-year project.
 Initial construction would result in one disturbance event, lasting approximately 16 months, from dredges and all other required equipment in the water and on the beach.
 Eliminating the environmental window for initial construction will avoid at least two winter seasons of dredging along with reducing the number of disturbance events to one as compared to the four disturbance events under Alternative 2a, Authorized Plan for Surf City with Environmental Windows.
 The periodic nourishment interval for the project remains at six years with a total of seven nourishment events.
 Nourishment would occur between November 16 to April 30, which is the current beach placement window and nourishment events would be accomplished in one dredging season.
 The identified borrow areas offshore of Topsail Island have sufficient beach quality sediment to support initial construction and each nourishment event (6-year renourishment interval) for the 50-year life of the project.
 Pipeline routes and hopper pump-out locations have not yet been identified; however, once they are identified, USACE will implement the following strategy to avoid effects to hardbottom:

-- 1. The construction contractor in coordination with the USACE will survey potential pipeline and pumpout locations for hardbottom (and cultural resources). - 2.
-All information associated with the surveys, data analysis, identification and mapping of pipeline corridors and pumpout locations and subsequent measures developed to avoid resource impacts would be coordinated with the resource agencies before construction.
+1. The construction contractor in coordination with the USACE will survey potential pipeline and pumpout locations for hardbottom (and cultural resources).

+2. All information associated with the surveys, data analysis, identification and mapping of pipeline corridors and pumpout locations and subsequent measures developed to avoid resource impacts would be coordinated with the resource agencies before construction.
 The USACE will place buffers of 500 meters (1,640 ft.) for high- and moderate-relief hardbottom and 122 meters (400 ft.) for low relief hardbottom.